 - Prioritize team morale.
 Sponsor team-building activities and consider providing a regular lunch or another opportunity for your team to bond outside of their day-to-day jobs.

 - Provide targeted coaching that develops specific skills and addresses individual problems.
-Schedule weekly one-on-one meetings so your staff can express their needs and grievances in private.
+Schedule weekly one-on-one meetings so your staff can express their needs and grievances privately.